 If you have questions regarding your accommodation or when you need to give notice, go to the Accommodation Office or send them an email to email@example.com.
 The opening hours are Monday- Friday: 10:00-14:00.

 Danish students live in either private or rented flats, rented rooms, or in student halls (kollegium).
 International students get a room in student halls or in private rooms.
-Note that all student halls are off campus.
+Note that most student halls are off campus.
 The rooms vary in size and are typically between 10-16 m2.
 At the student halls, you pay according to the size of the room.

 If you wish the University to find accommodation for you, you can note the specific requests you may have regarding which student hall you wish to be placed in.
 We try to meet the wishes of applicants, but we can unfortunately not guarantee that your wish will be fulfilled.